makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 ## Redesigning the product

+The design of a product like Xapo has to both bridge the conceptual gap between people’s existing mental models of currency storage, security and use, and the realities associated with a complex system like bitcoin.
+And it has to do that within the context of a product that’s engaging, confidence-inspiring and easy to use.

-To design Xapo, specifically, would require an understanding of the business priorities of the company, which we don’t currently have.
+But to design Xapo, specifically, would require an understanding of the business priorities of the company, which we don’t currently have.
 For example, we don’t know the relative importance of providing services to individuals vs institutions.
 (Xapo was recently announced to be the custodian for a new Bitcoin ETF traded on the stock market.)

 So while a Xapo redesign is beyond the scope of this article, we can at least identify some likely objectives.